Manjus2023/angular-spring/README.md

 # angular-spring

-This is a Spring Angular Project used to enter, delete and update datas of students in a web application.
+This is a Spring Angular Project used to enter, delete and update data of students in a web application.

 This application contains two components,
 1. Spring Boot: This project is used to develop CRUD RESTFul APIs for a simple Student Management System using Spring Boot, JPA, and MySQL as a Database. is the back-end application